Winston-Lin/dziganto.github.io/_posts/2018-1-9-Linear-Regression-101-Assumptions-and-Evaluation.md

 Turns out the residuals for the nonlinear function are Normally distributed as well.

 ### Takeaway
 The linear data exhibits a fair amount of randomness centered around 0 in the residual plot indicating our model has captured nearly all the discernable pattern.
-On the other hand, the non-linear data shows a clear non-linear trend.
+On the other hand, the nonlinear data shows a clear nonlinear trend.
 In other words, using the nonlinear data as-is with our linear model will result in a poor model fit.

 ### Possible Solutions to Nonlinear Data
 1. Consider transforming the features
 2. Consider applying a different algorithm

 Say we have a single feature *x*.
-Assuming we see a nonlinear pattern in the data, we can transform *x* such that linear regression can pickpu the pattern.
+Assuming we see a nonlinear pattern in the data, we can transform *x* such that linear regression can pickup the pattern.
 For example, perhaps there's a quadratic relationship between *x* and *y*.
 We can model that simply by including *x^2* in our data.
 The *x^2* feature now gets its own parameter in the model.
 This process of modeling transformed features with polynomial terms is called **polynomial regression**.
 Let's see it in action.

 #### Polynomial Regression
 ```